ajaymca2k23/Simon_GAME/README.md

-# The Simon game is an memory game where players repeat sequences of flashing lights and tones.
+# The Simon game is a memory game where players repeat sequences of flashing lights and tones.
 The game starts with a simple sequence that progressively becomes longer and more complex, challenging players to remember and replicate the pattern.